Withdrawal from the University

 Where to obtain a withdrawal form from: Student Status Academic Unit Undergraduate degree: College dean or director of DUS Undergraduate provisional: Director of DUS Non-degree-conditional: Dean of college in which student wishes to enroll Non-degree-regular: Registrar's office

 - Submit the completed form to the Registrar's office by 5:00 p.m. on the last day of classes in the semester from which you are withdrawing.

 Students who withdraw receive a tuition adjustment in accordance with Penn State's Tuition Adjustment Policy.
-Adjustments are made to tuition only; the fees for information technology, activities, and facilities are nonrefundable.
+Adjustments are made to tuition only; the information technology, activities, facilities, and international undergraduate student fees are nonrefundable.

 Students who live in the residence halls must vacate their rooms within twenty-four hours of filing the official withdrawal form and must check out of the hall before leaving.
 The Housing Assignment Office, 814-865-7501, will determine the amount of the refund if any is owed to the student.